 The lawyers for the team argued that the cancellation decision “unfairly singles out the Redskins for disfavored treatment based solely on the content of its protected speech, interfering with the ongoing public discourse over the Redskins’ name by choosing sides and cutting off the debate.
 This the U.S. Constitution does not tolerate.”

 Moreover, they contended that the government should not decide which name is content-neutral and thus deserving of trademark protection and which is not.
 While continuing to argue that the team’s name is disparaging, the Redskins lawyers additionally challenged the constitutionality of the law that disallows registration of disparaging marks.
+And as this article explains, not only lawyers but any social activist could challenge the constitutional-authenticity of a law.

 In the past where the government had to defend the trademark law, it argued that the law does not infringe on free-speech rights but simply denies the protection of a federal trademark.
 Accordingly, the Redskins can still refer themselves as the Redskins, but the team’s trademark would lose some of the legal protections afforded to a registered trademark.